nygilmanov/testRep/writeup_template.md

 Finally we get perspactive matrix and the matrix for the opposite transformation by using **cv2.getPerspectiveTransform**  method

-These matrixes are saved in pickle file and will are used in the later stages of the project.
+These matrixes are saved in the pickle file and will are used in the later stages of the project.

-We can see the result of transforamation of the original image to to the warped one below
+We can see the result of transforamation of the original image to the warped one below

 ![Warped Image](./writeup_images/warped_image.png)

 I verified that my perspective transform was working as expected by drawing the `src` and `dst` points onto a test image and its warped counterpart to verify that the lines appear parallel in the warped image.

 #### 3. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at section TRANSFORMS of the main notebook).
+I used a combination of color and gradient thresholds to generate final binary image (thresholding steps at section TRANSFORMS of the main notebook).

-Sobel gradient by x and y axis with various parameters have been tested
+- Sobel gradient by x and y axis with various parameters have been tested

 Final combined image was defined assuming varuis aspects such as

-Gradient by x axis
+- Gradient by x axis
-Magnitude (TODO)
+- Magnitude
-Directions of the gradient
+- Directions of the gradient

 as well as colorspace thresholds